 Future initiatives have been identified to further reduce the environmental footprint of BFC’s manufacturing and farming operations which will be progressively implemented over time.

 BFC recognises the important role we play in reducing the amount of waste Australia sends to landfill.
-BFC is currently developing an Action Plan to integrate packaging sustainability goals and targets into a corporate strategy.
+BFC is developing a Packaging Sustainability strategy in line with the Australian Packaging Covenant Organisation’s (APCO) Covenant Sustainable Packaging Guidelines which will integrate BFC’s packaging goals and targets into an overarching corporate strategy.